Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 @subsubsection occt_step_4_2_3 Creating empty Open CASCADE Technology objects that represent STEP entities For each STEP entity an empty OCCT object representing this entity is created.
 A map of correspondence between entity rank and OCCT object is created and filled out.
 If a STEP entity is not recognized by the STEP processor then the *StepData_UndefinedEntity* object is created.
-@subsubsection occt_step_4_2_4 Initializing Open CASCADE Technology objects Each OCCT object (including StepData_UndefinedEntity) is initialized by its parameters with the help of the appropriate RW - class.
-If some entity has another entity as its parameter, the object that represents the latter entity will be initialized immediately.
+@subsubsection occt_step_4_2_4 Initializing Open CASCADE Technology objects Each OCCT object (including StepData_UndefinedEntity) is initialized by its parameters with the help of the appropriate RW-class.
+If an entity has another entity as its parameter, the object that represents the latter entity will be initialized immediately.
 All initialized objects are put into a special map to avoid repeated initialization.
 @subsubsection occt_step_4_2_5 Building a graph
 The final phase is building a graph of references between entities.
 For each entity its RW-class is used to find entities referenced by this entity.
 Back references are built on the basis of direct references.
 In addition to explicit references defined in the STEP entities some additional (implicit) references are created for entities representing assembly structures (links from assemblies to their components).
 @subsection occt_step_4_3 How to add a new entity in scope of the STEP processor